THE PAKGHAN SERIES, DAY 15 – 17

 SMUGGLER’S MARKET

-After an hour in bed we headed to the outskirts of Peshawar towards the border of Afghanistan.
+After an hour in bed, we headed to the outskirts of Peshawar towards the border of Afghanistan.
 This market is famous for old military goods smuggled over the border.
-Many of these good would have been stolen from convoys or sold by US military in exchange for drugs (allegedly).
-I wasn’t surprised at the knives or knuckle dusters on show but for sure the amount of viagra and penis enlargement cream on offer!
+Many of these goods would have been stolen from convoys or sold by the US military in exchange for drugs (allegedly).
+I wasn’t surprised at the knives or knuckle dusters on show, but for sure the amount of viagra and penis enlargement cream on offer!

 Pakistan’s most insane city